mahdibland/V2RayAggregator/README.md

 The speed measurement function is implemented in the `GitHub Actions` environment using [LiteSpeedTest](https://github.com/xxf098/LiteSpeedTest), so there are many nodes in the United States, which cannot well represent the node availability in the domestic network environment.

+## Featurs
+- [x] Lots of sources 😯
+- [x] Deduplication all scrapped nodes 🤤
+- [x] Providing final proxies in major formats (yaml, v2ray, base64) 🦋
+- [x] No additional conversion to prevent breaking the nodes 🌿

 ## Visualizer